yusufunlu/blog/src/pages/Spring Data Init/index.md

 - **import.sql** is executed by Hibernate if **hibernate.ddl-auto** is create or create-drop
 - if **sql.init.mode** is embedded it execute import.sql
 - creation schema from Jpa entities is managed by **generate-ddl** is true or **hibernate.ddl-auto**

+The below table indicate that when schema.sql,data.sql, import.sql and schema from entities are working. initialization-mode, generate-ddl and hibernate.ddl-auto are inputs

 | ``initialization-mode`` | ``generate-ddl`` | ``hibernate.ddl-auto`` | schema.sql | data.sql | create schema from entities | import.sql |
 | ----------------------- | ---------------- | ---------------------- | ---------- | -------- | --------------------------- | ---------- |